CoderDojoTC/generative-art/docs/06-fine-tuning.md

 from torch import autocast
 from diffusers import StableDiffusionPipeline

+# our new model ID
 model_id = "hakurei/waifu-diffusion"
+# use this only if you have a GPU from NVIDIA
 device = "cuda"

+# we create a new pipeline with our model id using a 16-bit floating point representation
 pipe = StableDiffusionPipeline.from_pretrained(model_id, torch_dtype=torch.float16, revision='fp16')
 pipe = pipe.to(device)